 - If you are driving the Golden Circle, the ring road, or cruising around during summer, then no.

-- If you’re visiting in the winter and/or you’re not use to driving on icy roads, then yes.
+- If you’re visiting in the winter and/or you’re not used to driving on icy roads, then yes.
 Roads in Iceland are not very well maintained, especially outside of Reykjavik.
 Not only that, but the wind in Iceland can be so strong, you might feel like it could blow you right off the road!
 The weight of the bigger vehicle will give you peace of mind when traveling.

 - If you are planning to drive on any F-roads (off the main roads, usually in the interior of Iceland), then yes you will for sure need a 4wd.
-All of the rental cars have a sticker on the dashboard that warns you against driving off road.
+All of the rental cars have a sticker on the dashboard that warns you against driving off-road.
 Not only can it be dangerous to you if you violate this rule, but it can also get you a hefty fine if the rental company finds any damage.

-GPS rental is usually around $10/day, and in my opinion, for that price you can buy a nice old fashioned paper map!
+GPS rental is usually around $10/day, and in my opinion, for that price you can buy a nice old-fashioned paper map!
 Honestly, I don’t think a GPS is necessary in Iceland, it’s maybe the easiest country to navigate?!
 We ordered an awesome waterproof map from Amazon before we left, and it worked out great.
 It was actually kind of fun to use a real map!

 If you are just on a quick stopover or spending a couple of days in Reykjavik, I highly recommend getting the City Maps 2Go app by Ulmon and downloading the city before you leave.
 That will make the streets easy to navigate, and we were able to get out of the city and onto the ring road with that.

 I know I know, no one wants to purchase insurance for a rental car, but in Iceland it’s an absolute must.
-If you don’t have insurance on the vehicle, some companies will require a damage deposit of up to $1,500 before you even leave the pick up desk.
+If you don’t have insurance on the vehicle, some companies will require a damage deposit of up to $1,500 before you even leave the pickup desk.
 Do yourself a favor and get the full package, between rocks, ice, and ash, Iceland takes a toll on vehicles!

-I spoke with a local company and they said that this especially important for American travelers, because it isn’t automatically added.
+I spoke with a local company and they said that this especially important for American travelers because it isn’t automatically added.
 Sometimes certain credit cards (American Express, I believe) will cover the insurance.

 It’s important to remember that Iceland is a small island in the middle of the Atlantic…things are expensive up here!
 Don’t forget to budget for gas, especially if you will be driving a lot (~$60 USD/day).